Arthur Curry (DC Extended Universe): Steppenwolf victorious

 Zack Snyder's Justice League depicts a moment when the Mother Boxes converge, killing Curry and the Justice League.
 This version of events is erased when Barry Allen enters the speed force and reverses time.

 Knightmare reality

 In visions of the future that Stone and Wayne receive, Darkseid personally murdered Arthur at some point while enslaving the Earth and corrupting Superman into his minion, prompting Mera to join Batman's resistance force to seek revenge.

 Other appearances

 The Lego Movie 2: The Second Part

 Jason Momoa reprises his role as Aquaman in The Lego Movie 2: The Second Part.
 Despite the other DC Comics figurines maintaining their classic comics appearances in the film, Aquaman's figurine has taken on his DCEU appearance and characterization, with the "Classic Aquaman" figurine serving as a surfboard for Momoa's rendition of the character.

+Shazam!

+During the animated end credits sequence in the 2019 film Shazam!, Aquaman is seen having his picture taken with fans.

 Aquaman: King of Atlantis

 Though the HBO Max animated mini-series Aquaman: King of Atlantis is non-canon to the main DCEU, it references several events from the films and takes place shortly after Arthur becomes king in Aquaman.
 He is voiced by Cooper Andrews in the series.